 - John Wayne appears as Jesse's Spirit Advisor in Preacher, helping him survive his childhood ordeals and become a Knight in Shining Armor.

-- The Doctor, the shaman of the Planet Earth in The Authority, can journey to the Garden of Ancestral Memory, where the spirits of all past Doctors (save one evil one) dwell.
+- The Authority: The Doctor, the shaman of the Planet Earth, can journey to the Garden of Ancestral Memory, where the spirits of all past Doctors (save one evil one) dwell.

 - Shazam often counseled Billy Batson as a shade.

 - In Captain America #305, Merlin appeared to Captain Britain.
 Since Merlin had died in Captain Britain's own series, The Official Handbook stated that Merlin's appearance here represented an appearance by his shade.

 - The Ancient One, Doctor Strange's mentor, becomes this after his death.